-- Corrugated board packaging must contain at least 90% paper/paperboard. - A minimum of 70% by weight of the wood raw material that is used in the paper/cardboard must be made of recycled material. - The remaining proportion of wood raw material (that is not recycled material) must be covered by the FSC/PEFC control schemes (FSC controlled wood/PEFC controlled sources). - Two-sided plastic laminate is not permitted. - Polyvinyl chloride (PVC) and other halogenated plastics must not be used in the packaging (container and / or closure). - Aluminium and other metals must not be used in the packaging (container and/or closure). - Paper labels are permitted.
+- Corrugated board packaging must contain at least 90% paper/paperboard. - A minimum of 50% by weight of the wood raw material that is used in the paper/cardboard must be made of recycled material. - The remaining proportion of wood raw material (that is not recycled material) must be covered by the FSC/PEFC control schemes (FSC controlled wood/PEFC controlled sources). - Two-sided plastic laminate is not permitted. - Polyvinyl chloride (PVC) and other halogenated plastics must not be used in the packaging (container and / or closure). - Aluminium and other metals must not be used in the packaging (container and/or closure). - Paper labels are permitted.
 Other types of labels are not permitted.
-The label glue must be water soluble. - Solid coloured cardboard is not permitted.
+The label glue must be water soluble. - Coloured corrugated board packaging is not permitted.

-Exception: White solid coloured cardboard.
+$\label{eq:exception: White solid coloured cardboard.$